parameterIT/experiment-toolkit/README.md

 Remember to save the file.

-Second run the Code Climate tool pointing referring to the remote of the aforementioned local repository as a github slug in the format `username/repository-name`:
+Now, run the Code Climate tool by using the following command.
+NOTE: github-slug in the format `username/repository-name`:

 ```sh
 ./run.sh <repo> <github-slug>